Census Dots

 Native American/Other

-Of the 1,860 places in Texas, College Station is the 29th most populous.
+College Station is ranked the 31st most populous place in Texas, out of 1,863 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+College Station was ranked the 29th most populous place in the 2020 Census.

 College Station's White Population